oracle-livelabs/goldengate/ai-agent-data-streams/review-resources/review-resources.md

 * Log in to the Oracle Cloud console and locate your ATP source and ADW target databases.
 * Verify that the YAS_POS Orders dataset is available in the ATP source.
 * Locate the GoldenGate deployment and confirm its status.
 * Verify GoldenGate connections to both source and target databases are configured and working.
+* Check the status of your lab envionment as you work through each lab.

 ### Prerequisites